invisibleroads/invisibleroads-tutorials/life-languages-communicate.rst

-    pay attention or you will get lost = camarón que se duerme, se lo lleva la corriente everyone has said or done embarassing things = tiene cola que le pisen one captured bird has more immediate value than a hundred flying birds = más vale pájaro en mano que ciento volando
+    pay attention or you will get lost = camarón que se duerme, se lo lleva la corriente everyone has said or done embarassing things = tiene cola que le pisen one captured bird has more immediate value than a hundred flying birds = más vale pájaro en mano que ciento volando take care of your relationships or you will lose them = el que tiene tienda, que la atienda, sinon, que la venda

 French